At Bay, The Doctor Who Tried To Inject Some Sanity

 efficacy of vitamin supplements and cold baths.

-There are few minor ailments, he believes, which cannot be avoided by
+There are few minor ailments, he believes, which cannot be

 eating properly and taking plenty of exercise interspersed with periods of